 The Steam Train offers rides along a scenic ridge on a scaled-down steam train.
 Parking, drinking water, and restroom facilities are wheelchair accessible.
-For information, including hours and ticket prices, see the Tilden Attractions schedule above, visit Redwood Valley Railroad or call (510) 548-6100.
+For information, including hours and ticket prices, view Tilden Attractions (PDF), visit Redwood Valley Railroad, or call (510) 548-6100.

 The Botanic Garden

 The Regional Parks Botanic Garden contains the world's most complete collection of California native plants, including rare and endangered species.
 Its visitor center (wheelchair accessible) offers tours and lectures throughout the year.
 The Botanic Garden offers accessible drinking and restroom facilities.
-Call (510) 544-3169 for information, or visit the Botanic Garden page.
+View Tilden Attractions (PDF) for a list of current hours, call (510) 544-3169 for information, or visit the Botanic Garden page.
 See also the Friends of the Regional Parks Botanic Garden website (NativePlants.org) for more information on the Regional Parks Botanic Garden.

 The Brazilian Room

 This historic indoor/outdoor facility is popular for weddings, parties, corporate events, etc. The setting is upscale to elegant with a breathtaking view of Tilden Park and beautifully landscaped gardens.
 It accommodates 150 seated or 225 standing guests.
-It features a commercial kitchen, a large main room with windows and doors opening up to the flagstone patio.
+It features a commercial kitchen and a large main room with windows and doors opening up to the flagstone patio.
 Catering is available.
-For more information call 1-888-EBPARKS OR 1-888-327-2757, press option 2, or see BrazilianRoom.org.
+For more information view Tilden Attractions (PDF), call 1-888-EBPARKS OR 1-888-327-2757, press option 2, or see BrazilianRoom.org.